-Big data challenges IT professionals with new choices on hardware, storage and other aspects of data center in
+Big data challenges IT professionals with new choices on hardware, storage and other aspects of data center infrastructure.

 Big data is unstructured information of unprecedented size and form.
 It consists of videos and graphics, as well as semi-structured data like email and texts, often on the Web.
 As the increasingly sensor-driven Web monitors mobile device output, available data will continue to grow exponentially.